 - Step #4 – The money collecting agency’s bank then shares the National Automated Cleaning House mandate with the National Payment Corporation of India.

 - Step #5 – Once the provided information gets validated, the National Payment Corporation of India forwards the mandate to the customer’s bank for approval.

-- Step #6 – Only the transactions that are fully validated are forwarded for debiting purposes to the customer’s bank.
+- Step #6 – Only the fully validated transactions are forwarded for debiting purposes to the customer’s bank.

-- Step #7 – The corporate will be authorized to collect the funds from its customer’s bank account as soon as the transactions are approved by the customer’s bank.
+- Step #7 – The corporate will be authorized to collect the funds from its customer’s bank account as soon as its bank approves the transactions.

 Difference Between NACH and ECS